• Skip to primary navigation

 Remoulade Sauce

-• Combine all ingredients in bowl of food processor fitted with steel blade.
-Process 30 seconds or until well combined and vegetables are nicely minced.
-Store covered in non-reactive bowl in refrigerator.
+• Combine all ingredients in a food processor bowl fitted with a steel blade.
+Process for 30 seconds or until well combined and vegetables are nicely minced.
+Store covered in a non-reactive bowl in the refrigerator.
 Yield: 3 cups.
 (See Tip 4)

 Assembly